 The dark-red, horizontal line at 0.50 standard deviations denotes a possible warning threshold for the recession slack index.
 Many of the past recessions began when the recession slack index crossed below 0.50.
 Similarly, many of the past recessions ended when the recession slack index crossed back above 0.0.

 At the end of August 2014, the revised median recession slack index was 1.22, comfortably above the warning level of 0.50.
 The revised values of the recession slack index declined alarmingly to 0.62 in March, perilously close to the early warning level of 0.50.
 The value of 0.62 was the lowest value recorded since the end of the Great Recession.
 The median recession slack index did bounce back to 0.90 in April, but fell back below 0.90 in May (0.84) and June (0.88).
 The recent decline in the recession slack index is troubling and the cushion above the warning level has shrunk considerably since late-2014.

 The ability to track small variations and trend changes over time illustrates the advantage of monitoring the continuous recession slack index in addition to the diffusion index above, which moves in discrete steps.

 While it is useful to track the actual recession slack index values directly, the values are also used to generate the more intuitive probit and logit probability forecasts.

 Aggregate Recession Probability Estimate

-The aggregate recession model probability estimate for 7/1/2014 was 0.0%, which was unchanged from last month's revised estimate of 0.0%.
+The aggregate recession model probability estimate for 07/01/2015 was 0.1%, which was up slightly from last month's value of 0.0%.
 According to the model, the probability that the U.S. is currently in a recession continues to be extremely remote.